 Okay, you know I’m not Julia Child!
 I try to keep recipes simple and accessible to every cook (sorry, Julia, not trying to draw comparisons here).
 This chicken fricassee recipe will take a little time in the kitchen but it’s not difficult.
 You can do it!

-Begin by sautéing chicken pieces in a large, oven proof skillet.
+Brown the chicken: Begin by sautéing chicken pieces in a large, oven proof skillet.
 I like to use skin on, bone-in chicken thighs and drumsticks.
 You don’t need to get a deep brown color, just a nice golden brown.

-Ready for the sauce?
-Pour in chicken broth and white wine.
+Prepare the sauce: Pour in chicken broth and white wine.
 Stir well, and then nestle the chicken pieces right into the vegetables and sauce.
-Pop the whole pan into the oven to finish cooking the chicken.
-This is the braising part.

 Voila!
 You’ve just made a classic French fricassee.
 Julia would be proud!